kingthrillgore/noc_dashboard/README.md

 TBD

 ### Tickets
-By default, the system will parse Redmine, Trac, and OpenProject tickets from RSS feeds, once defined in the config.js.
+By default, the system will parse JIRA, Redmine, Trac, and OpenProject tickets from RSS feeds, once defined in the config.js.

-For JIRA, you will need to use the REST API.
-If available, WebSockets via OAuth is available as well.
-See configuration_jira.md for details.
-This has been configured for JIRA 7.4 OnDemand and Standalone.

 ### Jenkins
 TBD